MarkCTest/framework/README.md

 This file is a very simple, 1 file example, of the structure for a framework using Selenium Webdriver.

 <b>FW2</b><br/>
-This is the basicFWExample.rb split out into a more logicl file set.
-Certainly not complete but more correct.
+This is the basicFWExample.rb split out into a more logical file set.
+Not complete but more correct.